RedHatQE/CodeQuality/documentation/golang/README.md

 Option 2:

-    # or all condensed using go test as follows:
+    # or all condensed using "go test" as follows:
     go test -coverprofile=main_cover.out -run=TestMain

 Run the tests and stop the http server: